How does our new normal impact the role of landlords?

 All of these elements can impact the bottom line for a commercial landlord, with funding requirements and WALE (weighted average lease expiry) valuations dependent on secure long-term leases.

 We see these tenant requirements as a business wake-up call.
 Success in a commercial property enterprise is no longer about who owns the asset, rather it is about what service can be offered in the building.
-Landlords need to be available to service 80-100 tenants in a building, rather than 8-10 major tenants.
+Landlords need to be available to service 80-100 tenants in a building, rather than 8-10 major commercial tenants.
 This requires a completely new set of skills in client relations and building an overarching community ethos to provide commercial lease help to those who need it.

 What are your current business needs and shifting priorities?